->''"Chicka, chicka, chickabee. / T'ee an me an t'ee an me. / Ressa, ressa, ressa me, / Chicka, chicka, chickabee."''

 * MrFanservice: When Dr. Lovell strips down and goes SkinnyDipping with Nell, which for some reason is supposed to help her get over her fear of men.

 ** In theory this is because to Nell, he's not a man, he's her guardian angel and thus exempt from the 'men are monsters' lesson her mother drummed into her head.

 ** Early in the film when Dr. Lovell is hauled out of bed by a phone call, Neeson has a nice shirtless moment.

-* RapeAsDrama - About ten minutes into the picture, Dr. Lovell is given a news clipping revealing that Nell's mother was raped and that she attacked him when he was caught.
-We are to assume Nell and her sister were the products.
+* RapeAsDrama: About ten minutes into the picture, Dr. Lovell is given a news clipping revealing that Nell's mother was raped and she attacked the man who did it when he was caught.
+He realizes her mother became pregnant this way.

-* UnresolvedSexualTension - Occurs between Jerome and Paula throughout the movie.
-Heavily hinted attraction from both sides to the point that Nell interprets an argument between them over her status as "parents arguing" and forces them to make up.
+* UnresolvedSexualTension: Occurs between Jerome and Paula throughout the movie.
+Heavily hinted attraction from both sides to the point that Nell interprets an argument between them over her status as "parents arguing" and forces them to make up. [[spoiler: TheyDo]].

 * WhatTheHellIsThatAccent: Nell picked up a very strange and unique accent from living alone for many years with a mother who could only talk out of one side of her face following a stroke.
 Even without the twin-language vocabulary, her speech is so unique and incomprehensible that it could hardly even be called English any more.